As the DJ started King of Swing, Grace retreated toward the back of the reception hall. She had to get out now, while there was still time.

 Liv needs a fake boyfriend whose name matches her tattoo.
 But can she survive a month with her brother’s best friend without falling in love for real?

 There are meddling brothers.
 And police interrogation rooms used in ways they were never intended to be used.
-And there just might be another hilarious bouquet-toss scene in there for you. 😉 Click here to check it out.
+And there just might be another hilarious bouquet-toss scene in there for you.
+CLICK TO READ AN EXCERPT.